Japan Airlines jet bursts into flames after collision with earthquake relief plane at Tokyo Haneda airport | KRDO

 “Flames got higher and higher then we saw fire trucks go by the runway.”

-A JCG spokesman told CNN that its aircraft had been headed from Haneda airport to an airbase in Niigata prefecture to help with relief efforts following a 7.5-magnitude earthquake on Monday.
+A Japan Coast Guard spokesman told CNN that its aircraft had been headed from Haneda airport to an airbase in Niigata prefecture to help with relief efforts following a 7.5-magnitude earthquake on Monday.

-Japan Airlines flight 516 took off from Sapporo’s New Chitose Airport in Hokkaido prefecture to Tokyo’s Haneda Airport with approximately 400 passengers and crew on board, according to NHK.
+Flight 516 had been heading inbound to Haneda from Sapporo’s New Chitose Airport in Hokkaido prefecture.
+The airline said it was carrying a total of 367 passengers, including eight infants, plus 12 crew members.

-The majority of departures from Haneda Airport are now canceled and it’s unclear when flight services will resume, the broadcaster reports.
+The majority of departures from Haneda Airport are now canceled and it’s unclear when flight services will resume, NHK reports.

 CNN’s Emiko Jozuka, Eric Cheung and Mayumi Maruyama contributed to this article